starknet-io/SNIPs/SNIPS/snip-XXX.md

   (e.g. deposit/withdraw/mint/burn/etc).
 - _slippage_: Any difference between computed share price and economic realities of a vault deposit/withdrawal, which is not accounted by fees.
+- _caller_: the contract initiating a method call on the tokenized vault

 ### Methods